A HISTORY OF THE

 Just over two weeks after the Battle of Brandywine, on September 26, 1777 British General William Howe entered and occupied Philadelphia.
 Howe resigns in April 1778 and the British abandon Philadelphia in June of 1778.

 During the British occupation of Philadelphia, Samuel Shoemaker, served as Magistrate of Police, and loyal to the British crown, was declared a traitor along with many other Loyalists by the General Assembly of Pennsylvania.
 Samuel was among the many Philadelphians who honestly and sincerely believed that America's welfare and destiny belonged with a legal and constitutional relationship with Great Britain rather than with the revolutionary alternative which was to lead to independence.
 Rather than surrender, Samuel sailed with the British fleet as they evacuated Philadelphia for New York.
 His political views and actions brought considerable hardship upon the family during the Revolutionary War.
 As a consequence of her affiliation with Shoemaker, Rebecca lost ownership of Laurel Hill.
-Rebecca's son, William, accompanied him to New York.
+Rebecca's son, William then 19 years of age, accompanied his stepfather to New York and begins studying law.

 Chevalier de La Luzerne Painted by Charles Willson Peale